 Insider tip: This is a thrill not to be missed!
 If you are a brave passenger, keep your hands up in the air going down and around the curves and hills, regular roller coaster-style.
 And after your ride, don't forget to check out the photo that is taken of you on the last turn; priceless!

 Fore!
 This new state-of-the-art 18-hole miniature golf course features water challenges including a waterfall and a pond.
 The family-friendly course travels through multiple levels and is a great activity for kids of all ages.
 Plus, it's the only mini-golf spot in the Tetons!
 Cost: $13 adults/kids age 7 and older; $6 kids age 6 and under.

 New: Amaze'n Snow King!

 One Jackson Hole experience not to be missed is the Snow King Alpine Slide that combines a scenic chairlift ride up with an exhilarating sled-like ride down the mountain.
-A Jackson Hole institution for 40 years, the slide takes you zooming across the mountain and down 350 feet over the half mile track at speeds up to 25 miles per hour.
+A Jackson Hole institution for more than 40 years, the slide takes you zooming across the mountain and down 350 feet over the half mile track at speeds up to 25 miles per hour.
 Fly through twists and turns on one of two side-by-side tracks as you slide through banked turns and hairpin thrills at your own pace.
 Cost: $16 (7 years and older); $5 (ages 2-6).

 At the base of Snow King lies a free bouldering park that features three large boulders/walls for all ages and skill levels.
 On Tuesday evenings from 6 to 8 p.m., a "Town Pump" summer bouldering series competition is held.
 A youth division is available for climbers under age 14.
 This weekly event generates money for climbing holds for the boulder park.